License GuideSOC 29-1023

 Read more

 Orthodontists must complete continuing education to renew their licenses.
-Your state board sets the specific hour requirement and mandated topics.
-Common requirements include ethics and state law updates.
-Check your state board's renewal rules for exact hours and subjects you need.
+The exact hours and required topics depend on your state's board.
+Common requirements include ethics training and state-specific law updates.
+Check your state board's renewal rules for your specific obligations.

 Is This For You